supertokens/supertokens-android/CONTRIBUTING.md

    ```

 ## Modifying Code
-1. Open the `supertokens-website` project in your IDE.
+1. Open the `supertokens-android` project in your IDE.
 2. You can start modifying the code.
 3. After modification, you need to build the project:
    ```